 Common causes of hair loss are generally due to a lack of oxygenated blood supply to the scalp and resulting malnourishment of the hair follicle, which can be triggered by a number of conditions.
-The natural ingredients of LMB’s hair loss therapy formulations specifically counter these causes.
+The natural ingredients of LMB’s hair loss formulations specifically counter these causes.

 Physical or mental stress can cause hair loss.
 The hair follicle enters the telogen phase prematurely, stopping hair growth and accelerating shedding.
 Stress can also cause the shrinking of the blood vessels restricting sufficient blood supply to the scalp, leading to malnourishment and weakening of the hair follicles.